-Domain Current Term Aligned Proposal Concerned SNA, BPM, Net re-insurance premiums Genuine re-insurance premiums GFS SNA Net social contributions Genuine social contributions SNA, BPM Net fees (guarantees) Genuine fees (guarantees) SNA Output for own final use Goods and services produced for own final use SNA Product balance Balance of the supply and use of a product SNA, BPM Rent Natural resource rent SNA, BPM, Resource lease Natural resource lease GFS SNA Trade margin Distribution trade margin
+Domain Current Term Aligned Proposal

+Concerned

+SNA, BPM, Net re-insurance premiums Total re-insurance premiums less service

+GFS charges

+SNA Net social contributions Total social contributions less service

+charges

+SNA, BPM Net fees (guarantees) Total fees (guarantees) less service

+charges

+SNA Output for own final use Goods and services produced for own final

+use

+SNA Product balance Balance of the supply and use of a product

+SNA, BPM Rent Natural resource rent

+SNA, BPM, Resource lease Natural resource lease

+GFS

+SNA Trade margin Distribution trade margin

+BPM Balance on trade in goods Balance on international trade in goods

+BPM Balance on trade in services Balance on international trade in services

-Furthermore, the CMTT proposes the addition of a glossary with user-friendly alternative terms and explanations in the SNA.
-A preliminary extract from the glossary is included in Annex II.
+Furthermore, the CMTT proposes the addition to the main glossary with user-friendly explanations in the SNA.
+A preliminary extract showing more user-friendly explanations for certain SNA-items for the glossary is included in Annex II.
 Further work is ongoing to complete this product.

 51. With regard to improved branding an umbrella approach is proposed, where manuals for different statistical domains appear under the same headline.
 Economic Accounting Statistical Standards (EASSs) is proposed as name for the umbrella.
 This approach enables to keep basically the longstanding and well-introduced names and labels of the different statistical manuals (year, edition).
-However, for a clearer distinction of the umbrella elements it is proposed to slightly adjust the names of the statistical domains covered: National Accounts should be amended to National Economic Accounts, to highlight the holistic view covering all economic sectors and all economic transactions.
-Balance of Payments/International Investment Positions, underlining the fact that balance of payments and IIP cover the economic flows and stocks between residents and non-residents (and at the same time this allows to maintain the acronym "BOP/IIP").
+However, for a clearer distinction of the umbrella elements it is proposed to adjust the names of the statistical domains covered: National Accounts should be amended to National Economic Accounts, to highlight the holistic view covering all economic sectors and all economic transactions.
+Balance of Payments/International Investment Positions should be adjusted to Balance of International Transactions and stocks between residents and non-residents.
 Governments Finance Statistics Statements could be changed to Governments Finance Statistics Reports.
 In addition, a joint presentation of the updated manuals in 2025, highlighting the common work undertaken to better cover digitalization, globalization, as well as well-being and sustainability, would seem to strengthen a common branding.